This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 If traditional, smoky BBQ flavor is what you’re after then a solid offset smoker is one of the absolute best ways to help get you there.

+We love all smoker grills and what they are good for.
 With an offset smoker, you get maximum control and authentic smoking capability.
-These smokers are constructed with a main smoking chamber that resembles a drum, where the food is cooked.
-On the side or below (hence “offset”), there’s a small box where wood or charcoal gets burned to emit smoky flavor into your food.
+They are constructed with a main smoking chamber that resembles a drum, where the food is cooked.
+On the side or below (hence “offset”), there’s a small box where wood or charcoal gets burned to emit a smoky flavor into your food.

 The “catch” with offset smokers is that some of the really nice, commercial grade ones get pretty expensive.
 In this post, our goal is to highlight some of the best offset smokers under $1000 so that you don’t have to completely break the bank.
 Some of our picks are well below that $1000 threshold too!